Winner Winner Chicken Dinner Logo

 Q: Can I use my laptop's USB PD charger with my phone?

 A: Yes!
 USB PD is designed to be universal.
 Your phone will only draw the power it needs (usually 15-30W), even from a 100W laptop charger.
-This won't damage your phone and is completely safe.
+This will not damage your phone and is completely safe.

-Q: Why doesn't my OnePlus phone fast charge with a Samsung charger?
+Q: Why does not my OnePlus phone fast charge with a Samsung charger?

 A: OnePlus uses proprietary Warp/VOOC charging that requires specific chargers and cables.
 With a Samsung charger, it will fall back to standard USB PD speeds (around 15-18W instead of 65W+ Warp charging).